mhariat/MicroNet/README.md

 - **Step 1: Training**

-We decided to start from [PyramidNet](https://arxiv.org/pdf/1610.02915.pdf). trained using [Fast-AutoAugment](https://arxiv.org/abs/1905.00397).
+We decided to start from [PyramidNet](https://arxiv.org/pdf/1610.02915.pdf) trained using [Fast-AutoAugment](https://arxiv.org/abs/1905.00397).
 We achieved **88.3% of accuracy**.

 Please see folder *Micronet/Training* and the corresponding README file for more details on this part of the process.

 - **Step 2: Pruning**

-The pruning method used in this part is inspired of this [paper](https://arxiv.org/abs/1905.05934).
+The pruning method used in this part is inspired of this [paper](https://arxiv.org/abs/1905.05934) and based on the computation of a **Hessian matrix** and the study of its eigenvalues in order to find the best way to prune.
-It's based on the computation of a **Hessian matrix** and the study of its eigenvalues in order to find the best way to prune.
 No sparsity is used during this part of the process.
-Parameters are effectively removed of the network.
+Parameters are **effectively removed** of the network.

 At the end of this part we are able to get a network effectively **compressed at 92.81%** with **81.30% of accuracy**.